monaxov/acadia/README.md

 ### Data processing

-Ok,  so far so good, to get a result we just need to realize a number of  steps.
+So far so good, to get a result we just need to realize a number of  steps.
 The pipeline could look like this:

 - get the values  for both dimensions, x and y
 - scale them to fit the range of audible frequencies and width of stereo basis (let us take the range between 220 and 7040 Hz and -45 and 45 degrees)